MoisePlacier/ProtSecPred---Deep-Learning-Pipeline-for-Protein-Secondary-Structure-Classification/README.md

 | **Weighted Avg** |  0.83  |  0.83  |  0.83  | 11656 |

 CNNs apply learnable filters that slide along the sequence, sharing weights across positions and exploiting translational invariance (or equivariance).
 This yields a stronger ability to learn local sequence motifs and conserved patterns than Random Forests.
 However, CNNs remain inherently local.
 Although the multi-scale kernels (3, 7, 11) widen the receptive fields significantly, PSSMs themselves carry position-specific but non-contextual information, so true long-range effects (interactions between residues far apart in the sequence) are still not represented explicitly.

+Additionally, PSSMs derived from multiple sequence alignments (MSAs) represent aggregated evolutionary information at each position, but they do not implicitly encode co-evolution between residues.
+That is, correlations between mutations of different residues—which often reflect spatial contacts in the 3D structure—are lost in the positional averaging of PSSMs.

 ### 3. Protein Secondary Structure Prediction with ProtBERT